 I think both places will allow smaller caliber rifles, no Barretts.
 Although I’m pretty sure that Range 702 rents out machine guns, if you’re into that.
 Problem with these places is the targets are closer than what’s available at the range above, where you can do targets at 100 yards, maybe more.

 I have a few muti-tools and a swiss army knive that I use almost daily.
 The swiss army I carry constantly and I also misplace them regularly, so, over 60 years or so or carrying them, I ‘ve owned about 10.
 I dunno which model it is, it’s the one with the tweezers and toothpick.
 I only gripe I have with the toothpick is that I wish it was made of a sturdier material, as I use it as a tiny pry bar.
+But I suppose they make it out of a rather soft and flexible plastic so it won’t scratch your teeth, given that’s its main purpose.
+Yeah, right.
+PRY BAR!

 The two multi-tools I’ll cover are the Leatherman Rev and the Perwin PMT01SR-15, both of which I bought on Amazon.